MrSkillage/Thompsons-Construction-in-Python/README.md

 You will be shown 3 different messages.
 The first is the regular expression and the string you are using divided by a ','.
 The second is a Failure message.
 The third will show the string you used and what regular expression it has not matched with.
 ![Imgur](https://i.imgur.com/0OtD8DC.png)

+### Run 3: Using command-line arguments to run the program.

 ## Testing